60+ Fun Road Trip Activities for Kids: How to Keep Kids Entertained on a Long Car Trip

 Some parks are offering downloads of their Junior Ranger packets online that you can print before you go, so look for them.

-We’ll definitely be taking advantage of these on our cross-country road trip and our American Northwest road trip.
+We loved taking advantage of these on our cross-country road trip and our American Northwest road trip.
 Don’t miss our full section on National parks!

 Postcards are a great way to combine staying in touch with family and friends and practicing handwriting skills.
 Kids can work on writing their messages on the road in between stops.
 Grandparents and friends love getting these in the mail!